OkelleyDevelopment/tekton/README.md

 ![Sorting](./images/sorting_json.png)

 ---

 ## Current Limitations

 1. The conversion doesn't process in large batches of files like the sort.
 This is intentional as conversions between formats should be isolated and limited in scope.
-    - This can be automated via other scripting means (Bash, Python, Go, etc).
+   - This can be automated via other scripting means (Rust, Go, Python, etc).
 2. Snippet files with an array in the `prefix` field (even if it is just one) will convert all the snippets in the file to then have their snippets inserted into an array too.

-    - From testing, this doesn't seem to impact performance at all in terms of the snippets loading in the snippet loading tooling.
-    - At this time, I also can't do a whole lot here.
+   - **Note**: I am working on writing a custom `Serialize` and `Deserialize` implementation to handle clean up the serialization for one element.

 3. Currently do not sort Snipmate snippets.
    - This one will more than likely be the next thing I add

 ---

 ## Acknowledgements

 - My impatience for doing this by hand